Legal Journalist, Author, and Speaker

 Educated at Yale Law School, Lee Strobel is the former legal editor of The Chicago Tribune.
 His awards include Illinois’ highest honors for both investigative reporting and community service journalism from United Press International.

-Lee has authored six books, several which have hit #1 on their respective best-seller lists.
+Lee has authored many books, several which have hit #1 on their respective best-seller lists.
 He won a Gold Medallion award for his book, The Case for Christ, which has sold nearly a million copies in seven languages.
-His latest best-seller, The Case for Faith, currently is a finalist for a Gold Medallion.
+His best-seller, The Case for Faith, was a finalist for a Gold Medallion.

 Lee has written for a variety of magazines, including New Man, and has been featured in numerous national television and radio programs.